Follow us

 Manual URLs

 If your target categories aren’t covered by Easy Bulk or you just want more control, you can manually enter the URLs for specific categories.
-On the left-hand side, there’s a box for category URLs.
+Below the website dropdown, there’s a box for category URLs.
 Once you’ve selected a website, you’ll see a Category Example box appear on the right side.
 It’ll show an example of how the URL should be formatted, ensuring you paste the correct URLs.

 To find the category URLs, simply visit the site either manually or by clicking the blue icon beside the website field.
 Navigate to the category pages and copy each URL from the address bar.
 You can add up to 25 category URLs.
 Just press enter after each one to separate them.